steview-d/superhero-dashboard/README.md

 The site has been thoroughly tested in many ways.
 The JavaScript and its associated functions have all undergone extensive manual testing.
 A write up of this, along with the results, can be found [here](/manual_testing/test.md).

 The responsiveness and correct displaying of all elements has been tested on a number of devices, browsers, and resolutions.
-Chrome, Firefox, Opera, Edge, and IE all display without issue.
+Chrome, Firefox, Opera, Safari, Edge, and IE all display without issue.

 There was one issue with IE which was fixed and is discussed in the JS testing section.

+There was an issue with the safari browser that caused the last element on each row of 2 or more elements to be pushed down on to an additional row.
+After doing some research I could see this was not uncommon in Safari and the fix I settled on was to target all bootstrap 'col-' classes and apply a negative left and right margin of -.3px.

 Chrome dev tools were used to simulate multiple devices and widths, and no issues were encountered.